 During the lease term in Fairfax

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Fairfax, the tenant must allow us to go into the rental home.
-Some justifiable reasons to enter rental are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Fairfax, the renter must allow us to access the rental.
+Some good reasons to come into rental property are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Fairfax.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
+However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Fairfax.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference